 Asparagus is a green fleshy spear that is succulent and tender.
-They have a very distinct and delicious flavour.
+They have a very distinct and delicious flavor.
 Asparagus was also popularly known as “sparrow-grass”.
-Asparagus is from the lily family -leeks, garlic, onions, etc. There are hundred varieties of asparagus, though only some are edible.
+Asparagus is from the lily family -leeks, garlic, onions, etc. There are a hundred varieties of asparagus, though only some are edible.
 It is available throughout the year and grows about 6 to 8 inches tall when it is harvested.
-Green or greenish purple colour asparagus is usually consumed by many.
+Green or greenish purple colored asparagus is usually consumed by many.
 Asparagus is an expensive vegetable when compared to other vegetables as it is harvested by hand.

 Asparagus should always be bought from the local grocery shop.
-With time, asparagus tends to lose its flavour.
+With time, asparagus tends to lose its flavor.
 Keep in mind to buy firm, straight, smooth, tender, dark green or purple stalks with closed tips.

 Asparagus is alkaline in nature and is filled with protein but is very low in calories and carbohydrates.
 It is the richest source of folate, vitamins A, C and K, potassium, and vitamin B complex.
-Asparagus contains good amount of copper and iron.
+Asparagus contains a good amount of copper and iron.
 This also has some minerals and electrolytes like potassium, manganese, calcium, and phosphorus.

 Let us look at the top benefits of asparagus, one of the wonderful gift of nature:

 100 g of fresh asparagus contains only 20 calories.
-Digesting this will absorb more calories, thus it is a perfect negative-calorie vegetable.
+Digesting this will absorb more calories.
+Thus, it is a perfect negative-calorie vegetable.

-2. Dietary Fiber:
+2. Dietary Fiber

-3. Bowel Syndrome:
+3. Bowel Syndrome

 This is used since many years to cure disorders such as dropsy and irritable bowel syndrome.

-Fresh asparagus is the richest source of anti-oxidants like carotenes, lutein, zea-xanthin, and crypto-xanthins.
+Fresh asparagus is the richest source of anti-oxidants like carotenes, lutein, zeaxanthin, and cryptoxanthins.
 This is useful to kill free radicals from the body to protect from cancer, neuro diseases, and viral infections.
-Asparagus also contains powerful anti-oxidants like carotenoids, vitamin C, vitamin E and manganese.
+Asparagus also contains powerful antioxidants like carotenoids, vitamin C, vitamin E, and manganese.

-Fresh asparagus contains good amount of folates.
+Fresh asparagus contains a good amount of folates.
 100 g of it can give you 54 µg or 14% of RDA of folic acid.
 Folates are essential for DNA synthesis in the cell.
 It is advised to consume folates in your daily diet during pre-conception period and pregnancy.
 This helps in preventing neural tube defects in the infants.
 The diuretic effect of this vegetable helps in water retention reduction in the pregnant women.

-6. Metabolic Functions:
+6. Metabolic Functions

 Asparagus is a good source of B-complex vitamins like niacin, vitamin B-6 (pyridoxine), thiamin, riboflavin, and pantothenic acid.
 This vital nutrient helps to maintain the level of cellular enzymes and metabolic functions.